 Advocate for Arizona Commerce Authority's (ACA) continued funding and work to ensure it remains the platform for the state's economic development efforts.
-The ACA's mission is to grow and strengthen Arizona's economy and facilitate the creation of quality jobs for its citizens by expanding and attracting businesses in targeted, high-value base industries throughout the state.
+Support the ACA's mission to grow and strengthen Arizona's economy and facilitate the creation of quality jobs for its citizens by expanding and attracting businesses in targeted, high-value industries throughout the state.
 Encourage support for the many ongoing ACA initiatives focused on enhancing Arizona's innovation ecosystem.
-An example is expanding the Arizona Advanced Technology Network- a partnership among Pima Community College, Central Arizona College and Maricopa Community Colleges- to include rural communities.
 Support the Arizona Office of Economic Opportunity's mission to increase the state's workforce quality and business climate through use of economic, demographic and regulatory data; policy development; and relationships with key partners.